EliAndrewC/l7r/setting/l7r.md

 There are two significant properties of the Burning Words which make them the most infamous and supposedly the most powerful source of prophetic revelation in the world:

 1. Predictions made by the Burning Words always come true.
 Many prophecies are "unstable", in that they do not take themselves into account.
 A prophet might predict what would have occurred had her warning not been given, but the fact that a prophecy has been discharged gives humans the opportunity to change which of many possible futures will actually come to pass.
-Predictions made by the Burning words will always come true - one who witnesses such a prediction knows that even if they reveal this truth are believed, this knowledge will not be enough to prevent the prophecy from being fulfilled.
+Predictions made by the Burning words will always come true - one who witnesses such a prediction knows that even if they reveal this truth and are believed, this knowledge will not be enough to prevent the prophecy from being fulfilled.

 2. The Burning Words reveal only terrible truths.
 It is said that most who gaze upon them wish that they would have been spared the burden of such terrible knowledge.
 The Burning Words transmit not only the truth itself, but the terrible sense that there are no technicalities or loopholes, and that any outcome which fulfils them will indeed be terrible in some regard.